 - ✘Black pepper extract (Bioperine)

-Out of the eight powerful pre-workout ingredients—Mr Hyde only contains three.
+Out of the seven powerful pre-workout ingredients—Mr Hyde only contains three.

 And that’s not great.